simonecorsi/awesome/README.md

 *   [vercel/ms](https://github.com/vercel/ms) - Tiny millisecond conversion utility

 *   [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - Browser fingerprinting library.
-Compared to Fingerprint Identification Platform, has limited accuracy (40 - 60%).
+Accuracy of this version is 40-60%, accuracy of the commercial Fingerprint Identification is 99.5%.
+V4 of this library is BSL licensed.

 *   [niieani/hashids.js](https://github.com/niieani/hashids.js) - A small JavaScript library to generate YouTube-like ids from numbers.